 Interact Media cannot answer project-specific questions.
 If you have a question about a project or page you're working on, please contact the client.

 There are three ways to communicate with your clients:

-1. Private Message Board: Each client has his/her own profile which includes a Private Message Board (PMB) for private conversations.
-You can access client profiles by clicking on their client ID from Manage My Jobs screen or the My Clients screen.
+Private Message Board: Each client has his/her own profile which includes a Private Message Board (PMB) for private conversations.
+You can access client profiles by clicking on their client ID anywhere in the system.

-3. Phone Call: Clients can schedule phone calls, and writers can manage these calls via the Manage Phone Calls feature, located under the Jobs tab.
+Phone Call: Clients can schedule phone calls, and writers can manage these calls via the Manage Phone Calls feature.
 These calls are paid, and payment is triggered when the writer marks the call as complete.